 JULY 11TH – THULA THULA: Hold tight to your breakfast muffins!
 A troop of mischievous monkeys comes through regularly, looking to steal your food.

 Mid-morning, LAEO’s reptile and amphibian expert, Nick Evans, with some of his rescued animals in hand, will brief us on his important work.
 Nick is called from all over South Africa to rescue reptiles and amphibians from places where they would otherwise be killed, and he releases them back into the wild.

 As unbelievable as it may seem to some, it is likely that you’ll experience an increase in your own care for, or at least tolerance of these often maligned but extremely important-to-the-eco-system animals after experiencing his enthusiastic, entertaining and knowledgeable presentation.
 His care for these animals is truly infectious!

-After a relaxed lunch on the verandah overlooking the glistening pool and surrounding bush, we will convene in the convention center to wrap up our Cooperative Ecology discussion, share new-found knowledge, and discuss future applications of this principle in your life back at home.
+After a relaxed lunch on the verandah overlooking the glistening pool and surrounding bush, we will convene in the meeting room for 2 hours to wrap up our Cooperative Ecology discussion, share new-found knowledge, and discuss future applications of this principle in your life back at home.